ashokreddy1613/Interview/Interview-Questions.md

  ### have you written any automation scripts in your daily tasks-notAnswered
  ### how do you moved the code from one environment to other environment-notAnswered

- 14.what are the files available inside helm chart
+### what are the files available inside helm chart
 A Helm chart is a structured directory that contains a set of files and folders used to define, configure, and deploy Kubernetes applications.
 These files help Helm template and render Kubernetes manifests dynamically based on user input.